Rhinemann/mage-hack/src/chapters/Game Rules.typ

 The ST asks the player to roll the dice to see if the succeeds.
 She gathers Spider in the Web (her distinction) #spec_c.d8 Perception #spec_c.d8, Awareness #spec_c.d6, Ars Potentiae (Prime) #spec_c.d6, her Prime Perception steps up Prime to a #spec_c.d8, then she rolls, getting a 4, 3, and 2 on #spec_c.d8 and a 2 on #spec_c.d6.

 She picks 4 and 3 to add together, making her total 7.
-She uses the leftover #spec_c.d8 as her effect guy.
+She uses the leftover #spec_c.d8 as her effect die.

 The man's total against her is 15, so she fails to get a clear read on the man, and starts getting more worried, gaining #spec_c.d6 Rattled stress from the failure.